Nathan Healy

 Frequently Asked Questions

-With Palmetto’s LightReach program, Frisco homeowners can go solar with no upfront cost.
-One simple monthly payment covers the system, installation, monitoring, maintenance, and a 90% Production Guarantee.
-For a typical 9.72 kW system, the estimated monthly lease payment is approximately $125/month — often less than your current electricity bill.
+With Palmetto’s LightReach lease, Frisco homeowners pay one simple monthly payment that covers everything — the solar system, installation, monitoring, maintenance, and a 90% Production Guarantee.
+There is no upfront cost.
+For a typical 9.72 kW system in Frisco, the estimated monthly lease payment is approximately $125/month.